-Phoenix Fashion Week October 2013
+Phoenix Fashion Week October 2014

-Houston Fashion Week October 7-13
+Houston Fashion Week October 2014

 Spending the week focusing on not only fashion, but beauty, Houston Fashion week plays host to designers from all over the world.
 Wanting to bring together people on a global scale, this local event invites designers, bloggers, fashion editors and vendors from international locations to meet, mingle and interact cross-culturally.
 Built around networking and fashion, this week is geared toward exposure and building relationships in every avenue of the business.
-While most designers here come from the Southwest and Mexico area, their global goal is to play host to professionals from every continent.
+While most designers here come from the Southwest and South American area, their global goal is to play host to professionals from every continent.

-Pittsburgh Fashion Week September 23-29
+Pittsburgh Fashion Week September 22-28

-Just a baby in the world of fashion, this fashion week is on its fourth year and doing surprisingly well for itself.
+Just a baby in the world of fashion, this fashion week is on its fifth year and doing surprisingly well for itself.
 Focusing on being a high-fashion runway event as opposed to a more community-centered launching pad for local artists, Pittsburgh is really stepping up to the plate.
 “Complete with VIP seating, credentialed media access, and upscale promotional and after-parties,” this fashion week is hoping to compete with some of the major cities.
 While still small as far as local events go, they have been growing rapidly and have a better grasp on social media then some of their counterparts.
 They've built a pretty interactive website as well as a decent presence on Twitter.

-Boston Fashion Week September 27-October 5
+Boston Fashion Week October 5-11

 Celebrating their local culture and iconic east coast style, Boston Fashion Week is truly about the community.
 Starting in 1995 it was made as a way to launch local designers and give them some visibility in an otherwise difficult industry.
 Engaging the community in a very passionate and integral way, there is even a “Boston Fashion Trail”: a collection of local businesses that include shops, restaurants, hotels, etc. that will hold special events, offer exclusive discounts, stay open for special “fashion week hours” or give packages to celebrate the local event.
 Even if you’re not selected to show, the design committee allows any local talent that can hold their own event to do so and they’ll list it on the website.
-Basically if you’re a Bostonian, you better be participating.
+Basically if you’re a Bostonian, you had better be participating.

-NOLA Fashion Week September 28-October 5
+NOLA Fashion Week October 2014

 New Orleans is already a cultural hubbub of eclectic cultures, music and food, so why wouldn’t that also include fashion and beauty?
 Focused on improving the community and teaching those just starting off in fashion how to thrive in the industry, this fashion week is about knowledge and growth.
 With workshops geared toward designers, models and beauty professionals, NOLA FW plays host to “industry experts from brands including Vera Wang, L’Oréal Professionnel, Anthropologie, J. Crew, Tommy Hilfiger, and Goorin Bros,” that are there to educate local talent.
 Offering city wide events including a retail day, this fashion week is a huge deal and has even partnered with popular names like Saks Fifth Avenue, Aveda and Ketel One Vodka.

-Fashion Week San Diego September 30-October 6
+Fashion Week San Diego September 29-October 5

 Californians may not have the same fashion prowess that New Yorkers may have, but we do have a laid back sense of style that people try to mimic the world over (not to mention better beaches).
 Created in 2008 it was meant to be a launching pad for emerging designers and models in the southern California area.
-Offering contests for top models and designers, winners are awarded money to launch their label, meetings with online buyers, and business strategy meetings with top executives.
+Offering contests for top models and designers, winners are awarded money to launch their label, meetings with online buyers and business strategy meetings with top executives.
 Focused on helping new talent, this fashion week is also intended to highlight the whole city as a cultural community of artists, designers and fashion lovers.